 The NMBU 1.2 PhD contract must be entered into by the PhD candidate, the faculty, any external parties involved, and by each of the appointed supervisors.
 The PhD contract regulates the parties' rights and obligations within the contract period and mentions, among other things, funding, supervision, reporting, publication and ownership of results.

 When working with an external institution

 If you have funding from, or receive supervisory support from an external party such as a research institute, company, public sector establishment etc., the external party should also be involved when you enter into the PhD contract.
 Should it be necessary to regulate other legal issues than those mentioned in the PhD contract, this can be enclosed with the PhD contract (in appendix).
 If you have any questions, please contact Legal Advisor email@example.com.

 Change of the PhD contract (admission) period

-If you experience delays during the PhD education, The NMBU 2.2 PhD Changes (digital form by faculty) must be completed and sent to the faculty PhD coordinator.
+If you experience delays during the PhD education, the form NMBU 2.2.1 Changes contract period must be completed and sent to the faculty PhD coordinator.
 In case of statutory interruptions or agreed leaves of absence (such as parental leave and sick leave), the PhD candidate must send documentation / confirmation to the PhD coordinator in order to have the absence registered in the NMBU student database (Felles Studentsystem - FS).

 In accordance with more detailed specifications from the faculty, the required coursework component must include courses equivalent to 30-60 credits (ECTS).
 Together with the work on the thesis, the required coursework must be such that it provides the necessary academic breadth and specialization.
 In addition to academic subjects, the PhD candidate should include training that provides general competence (see below).
 The required coursework must be completed, passed, and approved by the faculty before the thesis may be submitted for evaluation.Level of courses